There's No Such Thing as Ethical Oil

 American politicians have been saying we need to get off foreign oil for half a century.
 Canadian energy executives and politicians bristle when they hear things like that.
 They feel that somehow Canadian oil shouldn't be considered foreign because it comes from North America.
 But the ethical thing is for both countries to pursue energy independence based on clean, renewable sources that don't pollute the environment, harm human health, and risk massive destabilization of the global climate.

-As it stands, Canada has become a climate change ostrich with its head in the oil sands.
+As it stands now, Canada has become a climate change ostrich with its head in the oil sands.

 A version of this article first appeared in the Carnegie Ethics Online column.